Yutong E10: Design

-Both the Yutong E10 and Yutong E12 are powered by a 350kW electric motor capable of producing 3500 Nm of torque.
-The buses carry twelve lithium iron phosphate batteries with a maximum charging capacity of 442kWh, allowing for a maximum range of 370 km on a single charge.
+Both the Yutong E10 and Yutong E12 are powered by a 215 kW electric motor capable of producing 3500 Nm of torque.
+The buses carry twelve liquid-cooled lithium iron phosphate batteries with a maximum charging capacity of 422 kWh, allowing for a maximum range of 370 km on a single charge.
+There is also an option for a smaller 350 kWh battery.
 Regenerative braking can also be used to extend the range of the bus by up to 40%.
 Both buses use ZF front and rear axles, the former using an independent suspension, as well as ZF electro-hydraulic power steering.
 The buses use an Electronically Controlled Air Suspension (ECAS) consisting of airbags in the front and rear of the bus, in addition to ZF SACHS shock absorbers.

 In the United Kingdom, both buses can carry 70 passengers, with the E10 carrying 35 seated and 36 standing passengers and the E12 carrying 39 seated and 31 standing passengers.
 Wheelchair access is provided on both buses as standard.

-Exports
+Operators

+Nordic Countries

 The Yutong E12 is popular in the Nordic countries.
 The city of Roskilde in Denmark received its first Yutong buses in 2019, replacing its diesel bus fleet with 20 E12s.
-The cities of Copenhagen and Odense, as well as Bergen in Denmark, who all have bus services run by Keolis soon followed, with each city receiving deliveries of Yutong E12s throughout 2020 and 2021.
-14 Yutong E12s were also delivered for service in Iceland's capital city of Reykjavik in November 2018, while 35 E12s were delivered to both the Finnish capital of Helsinki and neighbouring Kerava in 2019.
+The cities of Copenhagen and Odense in Denmark, as well as Bergen in Norway, who all have bus services run by Keolis soon followed, with each city receiving deliveries of Yutong E12s throughout 2020 and 2021; an E12 demonstrator was trialled by Keolis in the French city of Orléans in 2017, however no orders have since resulted in France.
+14 Yutong E12s were also delivered for service in Iceland's capital city of Reykjavík in November 2018, while 35 E12s were delivered to both the Finnish capital of Helsinki and neighbouring Kerava in 2019.

+Eastern Europe

 In Poland, nine E10s were delivered to the city of Polkowice in 2021, twelve E12s were delivered to the city of Łomża in 2022, and 20 E12s have been ordered by the city of Białystok.
+Another 20 E12s are in service also in Jelenia Góra.
 E12s have also been delivered to Bulgaria, with 20 E12s delivered to the capital Sofia in December 2018 and 14 delivered to Pleven in December 2021, enabling the latter to be Bulgaria's first city with an all-electric bus fleet.
-An E12 demonstrator was trialled by Keolis in the French city of Orléans in 2017.
+250 Yutong E12s are set to enter service in the Greek cities of Athens and Thessaloniki from Spring 2024 as the first of 1,300 electric buses planned to be operated across the country.

+South America

-100 Yutong E12s were ordered for bus operators in Santiago de Chile in 2018, as part of a scheme seeking to electrify the city's bus network by 2050, while Singapore's Land Transport Authority took delivery of 20 E12s as part of an order of 60 electric single-decker buses for the city in April 2020.
+100 Yutong E12s were ordered for bus operators in Santiago de Chile in 2018, as part of a scheme seeking to electrify the city's bus network by 2050, while in Uruguay, as part of a scheme to begin replacing 150 diesel buses in the capital Montevideo, ten Yutong E12s were delivered to operators across the city in April 2020: four E12s were delivered to COETC, three were delivered to COMESA and another three were delivered to UCOT.